iBDFrankfurt/APProVe/README.md

 can_edit true

 Go to Manage -> Users -> Edit User and add the ROLE_PROSKIVE_ADMIN via "Role Mappings"

+If you want to create a non admin role, just change the variables accordingly (i.e is_admin false)
 ```

 <p align="center">